 Once you call us, we’ll work with you to ensure a MAP is the right debt management choice for you and work through the criteria to ensure you qualify.
 The only fee you’ll need to pay is a standard application fee of £90 (which is payable whoever you submit your MAP application with).

-If you’re ready to get out of debt in just six months, talk to a Scottish Trust Deed’s debt solution advisors today.
+If you’re ready to get out of debt in just six months, talk to a debt advisor today.

 Trust Deed Example